Partycrusher546/dennis-project-phase-1/README.md

 - Photo for Each Job: Each job listing includes an image for visual representation.
 - Efficient Filtering: Filtering functionality is optimized to ensure efficient search results.
 - Page Refresh: After successful job application submission, the page automatically refreshes for seamless registration for another job.
+- Hover colour change when a curser is hovering over a button

 ### Live Site
 (https://partycrusher546.github.io/dennis-project-phase-1/)